nikitavoloboev/data/design/fonts.md

 # Fonts

-My current favorite font for programming is [Fira Code](https://github.com/tonsky/FiraCode).
-I use it in VS Code, Sublime and iTerm.
+My current favorite font for programming is [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
+I use it for VS Code and iTerm.

-I also love using Lucida Sans font.
-I use it for my IRC client.
-I find it much more pleasing to read than Fira Code.
+I use [Fira Code](https://github.com/tonsky/FiraCode) for Sublime Text.
+And I love the default San Francisco Apple font for use in everything else.

-And I keep the default San Francisco Apple's font for all everything else.
+Lucida Sans font is nice too (use it with Textual IRC client).

 ## Interesting fonts